WestPeakResearch/WestPeakWebsite/src/content/Team/Jocelyn-Bachmann/index.md

 type: "team"
 name: "Jocelyn Bachmann"
 degree: "Bachelor of Commerce - General | Year 1"
-position: "Junior Analyst"
+position: "Tech Director"
-management: "False"
+management: "True"
 research: ["PVH_Jocelyn_Bachmann.pdf"]
 headshot: jocelyn.JPG

 ---
-Jocelyn is a first year commerce student planning to specialise in finance.
-Through WestPeak, she aims to expand her understanding of and interest in the capital markets, specifically financial modelling and equity research, and explore different areas of finance.
+Jocelyn is a second-year Business and Computer Science student.
+Through WestPeak, she has expanded her understanding of and interest in capital markets, and is looking forward to delve further into the world of fintech.

 Outside of school, Jocelyn enjoys listening to podcasts, trying new foods, and spending time with friends.